bureus/MMM-Nightscout/README.md

 ## Configuration
 MMM-Nighscout works with any public hosted Nightscout instance.
 Important is to verify that your instance is accessible over the public internet by visiting http(s)://YOURSITE (Example Azure: https://YOURSITENAMEHERE.azurewebsites.net or Heroku: https://YOURSITENAMEHERE.herokuapp.com).
 Please also verify that your site is showing your data as well before proceeding.

+It is possible to use tokens for authenticating as well.
+The following is needed to set it up:
+1. Create a role with "api:*:read" as permissions.
+2. Create a subject and set it to use the role created in step 1.
+3. Copy the "Access token" from step 2 and paste into the config.js file in the "token" field.
 ```
 modules: [
     ...